 “I am curious about detoxing and Ayurveda.
 I try to do a cleanse at least twice a year, and in the past I have typically done either juice fasts or even water fasts.
 I recently saw an Ayurvedic practitioner in my area and they assessed that I was a Vata type.
-I have since read more on Vata body-types and it seems like raw juice and fasting is not recommended for me.
-I guess it makes sense since I get really spacey, lethargic, gassy and constipated during the fasts.
+I have since read more on Vata body-types and it seems like raw juice fasting is not recommended for me.
+I guess it makes sense since I get really spacey, lethargic, gassy, and constipated during the juice fasts.
 It is great that I learned this information, but now I am looking to do a cleanse in the near future.
 What is the best Ayurvedic cleanse for Vata types?
 I work a lot, so I hopefully can sustain my energy during the cleanse as much as possible!”
 Detox Dilemma

 Dear Detox Dilemma: